jubepue/homebridge-petkit-pet-feeder/README.md

 - uses a fan speed to control the meal amount;
 - uses a switch to commit the drop;
-- uses a switch to control the Petkit feeder mini light mode;
+- uses a switch to control the Petkit pet feeder light mode;
-- uses a switch to control the Petkit feeder mini manual lock;
+- uses a switch to control the Petkit pet feeder manual lock;
 - uses a occupancy to indicate food storage status;
 - uses a filter maintenance to indicate desiccant status(include auto reset desiccant left days, this may not show in homekit);
-- uses a battery service to indicate device power status(only for Petkit Feeder Mini, include power level, charging status and low battery alert in Homekit)
+- uses a battery service to indicate device power status(include power level, charging status and low battery alert in Homekit)
 - can fetch device info from Petkit server and shows in Homekit.